keras-team/keras-io/examples/generative/md/text_generation_gpt.md

 <div class="k-default-codeblock">
 ```
 Greedy search generated text:
-[b'[BOS] " i have been a good deal of trouble , " the captain said , " but i have been a good deal more than i have been when i have been a good deal worse than i have been . i have been a good deal worse than i have been when i have been a boy , and have been a boy , and i have been a boy , and have been a boy , and have been a boy , and i have been a boy , and i have been a boy , and i have been a boy , and i have been a boy , and i have been a boy , and i have been a boy , and']
+[b'[BOS] " i \' m going to tell you , " said the boy , " i \' ll tell you , and you \' ll be a good friend , and you \' ll be a good friend , and you \' ll be a good friend , and you \' ll be a good friend , and you \' ll be a good friend , and you \' ll be a good friend , and you \' ll be a good friend , and you \' ll be a good friend , and you \' ll be a good friend , and you \' ll be a good friend , and you \' ll be a good friend , and you \' ll be a good']
 ```
 </div>